Cookie targeting and online ads.

 Or so we're told.

-The technology certainly exists (and demonstrates itself every time an ad for tennis shoes appears on your screen after you've shopped for a pair online).
+The technology certainly exists (and demonstrates itself every time an ad for tennis shoes pops up after you've shopped for a pair online).

 Here's how it works: As we've seen, many websites won't work properly unless you enable "cookies", which are digital signatures containing your internet address (which can approximate your location) and your browsing history (and sometimes the personal information you've entered) on the site.
 They say it's to "enhance your browsing experience" but we all know it's sold to marketers (on the internet they're known as "ad exchanges") who aggregate the "cookies" left by you and millions of others.
 These compilations are sold to advertisers who would like to reach people based on their location and preferences; for example, everyone in western Pennsylvania who's shopped for Steelers gear.
 Based on the billions spent on online advertising, more than a few people think it works.